Back To Search Results

 Clozapine

 This drug is the agent of choice when the patient has failed multiple trials of standard antipsychotic therapies.
 Clozapine is also useful in the treatment of tardive dyskinesia.
-Indications for the use of clozapine include treatment-resistant mania, severe psychotic features, obsessive-compulsive disorder, pervasive developmental disorders, childhood autism, Parkinson disease, Huntington disease, and suicidal patient with schizophrenia or schizoaffective disorder.
+Indications for the use of clozapine include treatment-resistant mania, severe psychotic features, obsessive-compulsive disorder, pervasive developmental disorders, childhood autism, Parkinson disease, Huntington disease, and suicidal patients with schizophrenia or schizoaffective disorder.

 Mechanism of Action